/ / 11 Tips for Running in the Heat

 I talk more about moisture wicking clothing in Best Running Gear for Beginner Runners.

 The earlier you can head out and beat the heat, the better.
-And if running early in the morning is not possible, plan to run in the evening.
+If running early in the morning is not possible, plan to run in the evening.
 Whenever you run, make sure you tell someone where you’re going and about how long you’ll be.

 If you have access to a treadmill, think of it as a tool in your toolkit; somewhere to run during inclement weather or when you need flexibility to possibly jump off at a moment’s notice.
 If you’re only able to run during the middle of the day while the sun is beating down or when there’s a heat wave, consider running on the treadmill to stay out of the excessive heat.

 It is 100% okay to walk.
-No matter what workout you’re doing, the focus is on effort, and if that means walking for a minute or two to keep the effort easy overall or your heart rate down, do it!
+No matter what workout you’re doing, the focus is on effort, and if that means walking for a minute or two to keep the effort easy overall or lower your heart rate, do it!

-If you start to feel off or sick during your run, stop immediately.
+Lastly, if you start to feel off or sick during your run, stop immediately.
 Things like muscle cramps, fainting, nausea, headaches, and disorientation can be symptoms for heat exhaustion, heat cramping, and heat strokes.
 So often, runners are taught to “push through the pain”.
 However, symptoms like these are very serious and can be life-threatening.
-Bottom line: don’t mess around and listen to your body.

-Recap of How to Make Running in the Heat More Bearable:
+Recap of Tips for Running in the Heat:

 • Hydrate